-These early hypotheses of the development of the central Congo peatlands need more data to refine them.
-In order to model and predict the response of peatlands to environmental changes, we need to understand how they function, which in part is related to their size and shape.
-Furthermore, when combined with peat depth measurements, the topography of the underlying mineral layer can be deduced, providing further information about the system.
-Peat domes or "raised bogs" are found elsewhere in the tropics [5,7-9] typically indicating a rain-fed system, but investigations into the topography of the Cuvette Centrale using SRTM (Shuttle Radar Topography Mission) and ASTER (Advanced Spaceborne Thermal Emission and Reflection Radiometer) GDEM (Global Digital Elevation Model) did not reveal clear domes [5].
+75 These early hypotheses of the development of the central Congo peatlands need more data to 76 refine them.
+In order to model and predict the response of peatlands to environmental changes, we 77 need to understand how they function, which in part is related to their size and shape.
+Furthermore, 78 when combined with peat depth measurements, the topography of the underlying mineral layer can 79 be deduced, providing further information about the system.
+Peat domes or 'raised bogs' are found 80 elsewhere in the tropics [5,7,8,9] typically indicating a rain-fed system, but investigations into the 81 topography of the Cuvette Centrale using SRTM (Shuttle Radar Topography Mission) and ASTER 82 (Advanced Spaceborne Thermal Emission and Reflection Radiometer) GDEM (Global Digital 83 Elevation Model) did not reveal clear domes [5].

-The attempt to map topography using SRTM and ASTER GDEM were limited in their precision and accuracy, but the failure to detect domes does not mean that domes do not exist; any elevation variation of ~3 m would be undetectable with these instruments [5].
+The attempt to map topography using SRTM and ASTER GDEM were limited in their precision and accuracy, and the failure to detect domes does not mean that domes do not exist: any elevation variation of ~3 m would be undetectable with these instruments [5].
 The objective of the work reported herein was to quantify elevation variation across a large interfluvial peatland using (i) an unmanned aerial vehicle (UAV) fitted with LiDAR and (ii) satellite-based ranging LiDAR remote sensing instruments.